STUDENTS SEE THROUGH A BROKEN LENS

 Scripture is clear that sin has fractured the way we see the world.
 We don’t see things as we were created to.
 That’s a problem.
 And Jesus explains why in Matthew 6:22-23.

 In other words, the root issue of what we do isn’t what we do.
 It’s how we see.
 And our students see themselves and the world around them through a fractured lens.
 So as youth workers, we work hard (by God’s grace and the power of the Holy Spirit) to help fix what sin has broken.
-To that end, many great student ministries develop teaching strategies comprised of helpful, biblically accurate series on PRINCIPLES and PRACTICES found in the Bible.
+To that end, many great youth ministries develop teaching strategies comprised of helpful, biblically accurate series on PRINCIPLES and PRACTICES found in the Bible.

 But The Problem Is…